bharishb/wiscv/README.md

 Each of the above design folders has the following hierarchy.

             1. proc.sv -> Top Level Design Module.
 Contains instruction, data memory instances and the core.
 Memory Subsystem for cache are also instantiated.
             2. core.sv -> Implement the processor design in this file.
 The submodules of various stages are also populated with various intuitive signal names.
-New signals can be added or renamed as per the designers design choices
+New signals can be added or renamed as per the designers design choices.
+The designers can use verilog or system verilog.
+According point the respective file in tb/riscv.f file. tb/dut_probes.sv  needs to be updated connecting the corresponding signals from the design(ECALL should be taken from the write back or commit stage).
+The testbench is designed around ecall as the end of the program.
             3. mem_system -> This is present in withcache/*/ folders based on type of cache.
 Implement the respective cache controller in this file.
+            4. .f files can be updated for addition of new modules/file name changes etc tb/riscv.f -> This points to all files for running TB with core alone. tb/riscv_cache.f -> This points to all files for eunning TB with both core + cache mode tb/riscv_cache_standalone.f -> This points to all files for testing cache subsystem standalone.
+               Makefile picks the respective .f file based on the modes selected.

 Environment :
           Add RISCV toolchain, Modelsim to your PATH variable.
 Add the following commands in .bashrc/.bashrc.local